densterfrank/entropy-technologies-Denster/README.md

 #### Function `makelist_from_lines` is used to store each line as element in the list named `cleaned_list`

 ## First Filter
-This function  contains a data cleaning pipeline that utilizes regex and NLP techniques to remove unwanted lines from a given list of text data.
+This function  `first_filter` contains a data cleaning pipeline that utilizes regex and NLP techniques to remove unwanted lines from a given list of text data.
 The process involves several steps:

 1. **Tokenization**: Each line of text is converted into tokens.
 2. **Lowercasing**: All tokens are converted into lowercase for consistency.